jundalisay/sp/content/en/research/rand/intellectual/part-02.md

 date: 2025-10-05
 icon: Ayn Rand
 writer:
-  name: Ayn Ramd
+  name: Ayn Rand
   url: https://en.wikipedia.org/wiki/Ayn_Rand
 ---

-With very rare and brief exceptions, pre-capitalist societies had no place for the creative power of man’s mind, neither in the creation of ideas nor in the creation of wealth.
+With very rare and brief exceptions, pre-capitalist societies had no place for creativity.

 Reason and its practical expression—free trade—were forbidden as a sin and a crime, or were tolerated, usually as ignoble activities, under the control of authorities who could revoke the tolerance at whim.

 Such societies were ruled by faith and its practical expression: force.
 There were no makers of knowledge and no makers of wealth; there were only witch doctors and tribal chiefs.

 These two figures dominate every anti-rational period of history, whether one calls them tribal chief and witch doctor—or absolute monarch and religious leader—or dictator and logical positivist.

+{{< l a="John Galt" c="Atlas Shrugged" >}}
-“The tragic joke of human history”—I am quoting John Galt in Atlas Shrugged—“is that on any of the altars men erected, it was always man whom they immolated and the animal whom they enshrined.
+The tragic joke of human history is that on any of the altars men erected, it was always man whom they immolated and the animal whom they enshrined.

 It was always the animal’s attributes, not man’s, that humanity worshipped: the idol of instinct and the idol of force—the mystics and the kings—the mystics, who longed for an irresponsible consciousness and ruled by means of the claim that their dark emotions were superior to reason, that knowledge came in blind, causeless fits, blindly to be followed, not doubted—and the kings, who ruled by means of claws and muscles, with conquest as their method and looting as their aim, with a club or a gun as sole sanction of their power.

-The defenders of man’s soul were concerned with his feelings, and the defenders of man’s body were concerned with his stomach—but both were united against his mind.”
+The defenders of man’s soul were concerned with his feelings, and the defenders of man’s body were concerned with his stomach—but both were united against his mind.
+{{< /l >}}

+These are 2 figures:

+1. The man of faith
+2. The man of force

-These 2 figures—the man of faith and the man of force—are philosophical archetypes, psychological symbols and historical reality.
+These are philosophical  archetypes, psychological symbols and historical reality.

 As philosophical archetypes, they embody two variants of a certain view of man and of existence.
 As psychological symbols, they represent the basic motivation of a great many men who exist in any era, culture or society.
 As historical reality, they are the actual rulers of most of mankind’s societies, who rise to power whenever men